-I also ordered these clear plastic alligator clips which come in a big package and are pretty cheap.
-I do wish that they had bigger ones for the thicker fabrics in my stash and I am still on the lookout for those.
-So far I have only found metal ones that are bigger and I don't feel comfortable using metal on my fabric in case it rusts.
+I also ordered clear plastic alligator clips which come in a big package and are pretty cheap.
+I recently found these bigger ones (2 inch)for the thicker fabrics which are a game changer.
 I know a lot of shops also use T pins which are a great option if you are not worried about rust or the pin damaging your fabric.
-I decided to stick with the clear plastic ones and make them work.
+I decided to stick with the clear plastic ones to protect the fabric.

 Now that you know what I am using, here is the step by step of how I folded my fabric.
 Keep in mind that I am no perfectionist when it comes to folding these.
 I always wash and dry my fabric right after buying it so I am left with some wrinkly fabric and frayed ends.
 This doesn't bother me at all.
 You could certainly go the extra mile and iron your fabric before folding but personally I think this makes the whole process too long and more of a hassle.
 That's just me though.